TehShrike/pickering-majority-text-revelation/readme.md

 A fork of Wilbur Pickering's Majority Text translation of Revelation.

-For the programmatic version of Pickering's translation with his notes and without any alterations, see [the 1.x branch](https://github.com/TehShrike/pickering-majority-text-revelation/tree/1.x).
+For the programmatic version of Pickering's translation with his notes and without any alterations, see [the pickering-unaltered branch](https://github.com/TehShrike/pickering-majority-text-revelation/tree/pickering-unaltered).

 This translation is based on Pickering's revised translation, which can be downloaded from his web site [prunch.org](http://www.prunch.org/new-translation-of-the-nt.php).